 THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 Much like the simplicity of planting a garden, the principles of husbandry, growing soil and orchestrating a multi-species pasture symphony are tried and true.
 Yet the carrying out requires nuance, wisdom, hands-on experience and mentorship.
 You don’t have the time to learn everything the hard way.
-That's where the Seasoned Shepherd farm mentorship program comes in.
+That's where Seasoned Shepherd comes in.

 Our work is simple, exacting and enduring.
 And the endurance will leave a mark.

-You will be marked with understanding, hope and renewal.
-That has been Reverence Farms’ chief externality for years, and we weren’t even trying to grow anything but food and soil.
+You will be marked with understanding, confidence and hope.
+Hope has been Reverence Farms’ chief externality for years, and we weren’t even trying to grow anything but food and soil.
 Hope sprouted anyway.

 Dairying is just like regularly farming with a lot more intimacy.

 No one gets under a beef cow’s udder.
-Yet here is this creature that invites close-up encounters.
+Yet here is this creature, the dairy cow, that invites close-up encounters.
 This hands-on, in-the-thick-of-it mentorship is like that in many ways.
-You'll roll up your sleeves and dive headfirst into the heartbeat of a working dairy that has the realities of commercial farming and the heart of homesteading.
+You'll roll up your sleeves and dive headfirst into the heartbeat of a working dairy that has the some of the realities of commercial farming but the heart of homesteading.

-From dawn till dusk, you'll be an integral part of leading the day-to-day tasks at Reverence Farms.
+You'll be an integral part of day-to-day tasks at Reverence Farms.
 Hue manages the parlor and Suzanne the pastures and together they tackle the husbandry.
 You’ll be up close and in all of it.
-We will at some point during your stay give you the herd and tell you it’s your turn to drive now.
-And we will be here to support you every step of the way.
-You’ll go home confident.
-Ready.
-And with a network to lean back on.

 Do you find yourself struggling to navigate the complexities of farming that heals when all you see is broken land, poorly bred animals and systems and infrastructure that are insufficient to hold what you know is true and good and possible?